yuvrajsingh05121999/QSoD-Qiskit_Fall_Fest_2023/README.md

 <img src="https://github.com/yuvrajsingh05121999/QSoD-Qiskit_Fall_Fest_2023/assets/95167383/4f4a8065-60d9-4753-8f7b-33d406a556fc">

 ## Welcome!
 We the Quantum Society of DIAT(QSoD) at School of Quantum Technology is organising Qiskit Fall Fest 2023 as a Hybrid Event.
 The fest will consists of 2 days of talks given by people from Industry and Academia on Quantum Computing and related fields.
 The last day will consists of a series of workshop and will end with a Coding Challenge/Hackathon based on Qiskit.
-Hackathon will be open for all the students of DIAT and some well recognized Institutes in and around Pune.
+Hackathon will be a in-person event and will be open to all the students of DIAT and some well recognized Institutes in and around Pune.

 [Qiskit Fall Fest](https://medium.com/qiskit/you-are-invited-to-the-2023-qiskit-fall-fest-a0efc490f24a)